French Crepe Recipe

 In fact, I’d agree that it’s fantastic.
 Secretly, it’s my favorite way to eat a crepe.

-In Paris, I’ll often get a crepe with salted butter and a sprinkling of sugar.
+In Paris, I’ll often get a crepe with melted salted butted and a tablespoon of sugar sprinkled over it.
 The combination is divine.

-But if you want to go for some classic flavors and turn these into a breakfast crepe recipe or dessert crepes, I highly recommend filling them with some freshly whipped cream and strawberries.
+But if you want to go for some classic variations and turn these into a breakfast crepe recipe or dessert crepes, I highly recommend filling them with some freshly whipped cream and strawberries.

 This is particularly delicious during the spring, when strawberries are juicy, ripe, and naturally sweet.

-Homemade whipped cream can be whipped into a thick, frosting-like consistency and makes for a much better filling for this French crepe recipe.
+Crème Chantilly is typically whipped into a thick, frosting-like consistency and makes for a much better filling, especially under the weight of fresh berries.

 Give this recipe a try, and if you love it, experiment with other seasonal fruits as well!